Shopify/checkout-sheet-kit-android/README.md

         // `Unrecognized scheme for link clicked in checkout` along with the uri.
     }

-    override fun onWebPixelEvent(event: PixelEvent) {
-        // Called when a web pixel event is emitted in checkout.
-        // Use this to submit events to your analytics system, see below.
-    }

     override fun onShowFileChooser(
         webView: WebView,
         filePathCallback: ValueCallback<Array<Uri>>,